 Courtesy is a value of Christianity.

-There are times in ministry were we do not recognize others like we should.
+There are times in ministry where we do not recognize others as we should.
 A greeting is an indication of personal value.